betaigeuze/Masterarbeit/src/dashboardv1/text/distance_matrix_explanation.md

 <p class="text-font">
 Now <b>this</b> is a plot, isn't it?
-What you see here is a <i>heatmap</i> of the <i>parwise distances</i> between the trees of the forest.
+What you see here is a <i>heatmap</i> of the <i>pairwise distances</i> between the trees of the forest.
 In the background, our Python code calculated how similar each tree is to each other tree in the forest.
 The darker, the more similar 2 trees are.
 Hover over the plot to see how similar the trees were exactly.
 The similarity measure we're using here is called the <i>graph edit distance</i>.
 In short, in counts how many operations are needed to transform one tree into the other.
 So the lower the score, the more similar the 2 trees are to each other.
 But would we do that, you might ask?
 Well, what we have here, is a so-called <i>similarity</i> or <i>distance matrix</i>.
 We can use this similarity matrix and run it through a clustering algorithm.
 We can then identify groups of trees in the forest that are especially alike.
 Take your time to inspect the plot on your own.